Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 So in the beginning starts with a nice typical bass octave leap kind of bass line.
 Together with the nice four to the flour kick gives an immediate groove.
 Nice full 8th notes as sense of continuity and also the leap is noce for the immediate pushing forward.
 If you had without the octave leap on same root there is little movement (you could maybe shorten the second note to be distinguishable but then it wouldn't have that nice leap of energy + the note would be shorter so also less energy).

+So yeah bass like low on strong beat like + kick very good and thight and omnious bottom end and then an octave up on off beat for the pushing forward vibe but not on strong beat cuz too litle low-end and maybe interfere with other stuff too.

 Then there is a nice glissando on last beat of last bar.
 In theory it seemingly does a single octave run from F7 to F6 though the F6 is resolved first beat next bar, also seems to stay a little on F7 right before doing the glissando down.

 Also this intro is only 4 bars long, we go immediately into action basically which is a common thing. small intro but immediately into action.